Charitable organization: Australia

-The definition of charity in Australia is derived from English common law, originally from the Charitable Uses Act 1601, and then through several centuries of case law based upon it.
+The definition of a charity in Australia is derived from English common law, originally from the Charitable Uses Act 1601, and then through several centuries of case law based upon it.
 In 2002, the federal government initiated an inquiry into the definition of a charity.
 The inquiry proposed a statutory definition of a charity, based on the principles developed through case law.
 This led to the Charities Bill 2003, which included limitations on the involvement of charities in political campaigning, an unwelcome departure from the case law as perceived by many charities.
 The government has appointed a Board of Taxation inquiry to consult with charities on the bill.
 However, due to widespread criticism from charities, the government abandoned the bill.

 Subsequently, the government introduced the Extension of Charitable Purpose Act 2004.
 This act did not attempt to codify the definition of a charitable purpose but rather aimed to clarify that certain purposes were charitable, resolving legal doubts surrounding their charitable status.
 Among these purposes were childcare, self-help groups, and closed/contemplative religious orders.

 To publicly raise funds, a charity in Australia must register in each Australian jurisdiction in which it intends to raise funds.
 For example, in Queensland, charities must register with the Queensland Office of Fair Trading.
 Additionally, any charity fundraising online must obtain approval from every Australian jurisdiction that mandates such approval.
 Currently, these jurisdictions include New South Wales, Queensland, Victoria, Tasmania, Western Australia, and the Australian Capital Territory.
 Numerous Australian charities have appealed to federal, state, and territory governments to establish uniform legislation enabling charities registered in one state or territory to raise funds in all other Australian jurisdictions.

 The Australian Charities and Not-For-Profits Commission (ACNC) commenced operations in December 2012.
 It regulates approximately 56,000 non-profit organizations with tax-exempt status, along with around 600,000 other NPOs in total, seeking to standardize state-based fund-raising laws.

 A Public Benevolent Institution (PBI) is a specific type of charity with its primary purpose being to alleviate suffering in the community, whether due to poverty, sickness, or disability.
 Examples of institutions that might qualify include hospices, providers of subsidized housing, and certain not-for-profit aged care services.